Local Air Quality Management

 Air Quality Actions

 Due to limited resources, it has not been possible to immediately implement all air quality improvement actions.
 The Local Authority continues, where possible, to implement or influence the implementation of actions within its AQAPs as well as other actions that may more generally improve local air quality.
-The type of air quality improvement actions undertaken recently include the opening of the Cynon Valley South Link Road.
+Improvement actions undertaken recently include the continued construction of the A4119 Coed Ely Dualling Scheme and South Wales Metro Infrastructure, installation of forty-two dedicated electrical vehicle charging points at thirty-one public car parks, subsidised (£1 max fare) bus travel within Rhondda Cynon Taf during parts of 2023 as well as defined free post-16 to 19 education travel and progressing a multimillion pound phased works programme to upgrade and improve a number of active travel routes.

 Into the future the Local Authority is continuing to progress a range of actions and initiatives.
 These include the design and implementation of several proposed highway improvements to improve ‘pinch-points’, projects to increase usability and awareness of active travel routes and local sustainable transport options.
 In recognising the potential effects of climate change and the ‘win win’ which may be realised by an holistic approach to environmental issues, the Local Authority continues to advance key local climate change strategies and programmes.
 This has included, progressing its key Electric Vehicle Charging Strategy and an ambitious renewable energy generation programme.